re-xyr/cleff/README.md

 ### Higher-order effects

 *Higher-order* effects are effects that take monadic computations.
 They are often useful in real world applications, as examples of higher-order effect operations include `local`, `catchError` and `mask`.
-Implementing higher-order effects is often tedious, or even not supported in some effect libraries. `polysemy` is the first library that aims to provide easy higher-order effects mechanicsm with its [`Tactics`](https://hackage.haskell.org/package/polysemy-1.7.1.0/docs/Polysemy.html#g:16) API.
+Implementing higher-order effects is often tedious, or even not supported in some effect libraries. `polysemy` is the first library that aims to provide easy higher-order effects mechanism with its [`Tactics`](https://hackage.haskell.org/package/polysemy-1.7.1.0/docs/Polysemy.html#g:16) API.
 Following its path, `cleff` provides a set of combinators that can be used to implement higher-order effects.
 These combinators are as expressive as `polysemy`'s, and are also easier to use correctly.

 ## Example